coderefinery/talk-general/talk.md

 ## Idea: System for publishing/distributing environments (VM Images, Containers)

+- Many technical platforms exist

 ## Challenges

 - Where does the impulse publish environments come from?
+- What incentivizes a researcher to care about reproducibility of results?

 ---

----
+## A message from our Sponsors: REMS

-## Idea: Resource Entitlement Management System
+- Resource Entitlement Management System
 - [www.csc.fi/rems](http://www.csc.fi/rems)
 - Models an application process to access a **resource**
 - Federated Identity